carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

-During Instructor Training, we [strongly encourage contributors](https://carpentries.github.io/instructor-training/20-checkout/) to contribute to discussion on existing PRs and issues, to submit a PR to resolve an issue that the Maintainers have marked "help-wanted", or to submit issues describing bugs or difficulties in teaching the lesson.
+During Instructor Training, we [strongly encourage contributors](https://carpentries.github.io/instructor-training/20-checkout/) to contribute to discussion on existing PRs and issues, to submit a PR to resolve an issue that the Maintainers have marked "help wanted", or to submit issues describing bugs or difficulties in teaching the lesson.

+Keeping your repository's "help wanted" list up-to-date is a great way to maximize useful contributions.
+The Carpentries website compiles [a list of all issues marked with the "help wanted" tag](https://carpentries.org/help-wanted-issues/) across all of our official lessons.
+Contributors can search this list to find issues and PRs where Maintainers have specifically requested help, making it more likely that their contribution will be useful and accepted.

+> ## Help Wanted (5 minutes)
+> Locate your lesson's help wanted list.
+> - How many issues are currently open with that tag?
+How many have been closed?
+> - Is it clear what action is desired (ie what help is wanted?) for each issue marked help wanted?
+> - Are there any old issues that are out of date and are still marked help wanted?
+> - Are there any new issues that should have the help wanted tag and don't?
+{: .challenge}

+Spending some time cleaning up your lesson's help wanted list in your first few months as Maintainer will save you and your co-Maintainers time in the long term and help ensure higher-quality contributions.

-Despite our best efforts in encouraging these types of contributions, you will also receive unwanted or unhelpful contribtions, including:
+Despite our best efforts in encouraging the types of contributions listed above, you will also receive unwanted or unhelpful contribtions, including:
 - addition of new material covering topics outside of the scope of the lesson
 - changes to the way a topic is presented that are inconsistent with The Carpentries pedagogical model
-- other examples?
+- changes to the technology taught in the lesson (e.g. introduction of a new plotting system)
+- multiple unrelated suggestions (e.g. https://github.com/swcarpentry/r-novice-gapminder/issues/725)

 These contributions may come in the form of an issue or a PR.
 It is important to recognize the effort of contributors, and be respectful, even if their contribution will not be merged.

-Many of the contributions you will receive are from Intructor trainees.
-Others will be from Instructors who are preparing to teach or have recently taught a workshop and noticed things that didn’t work as well as expected.
+> ## Motivating Language (5 minutes)
+> We teach Instructors to [avoid using language that can demotivate learners](https://carpentries.github.io/instructor-training/03-expertise/#dismissive-language).
+The same principles apply in lesson maintenance.
+> d
+> d
+{: .challenge}

+## Do's and Don'ts for Responding to Contributions

 It is OK (and more than OK) to directly edit a contributor’s PR if there are minor issues preventing it from being accepted.
 Many of our contributors are non-responsive to requests to update a PR.
 This is OK.
 If the contribution is important - make the minor changes